Vasitito/Bulls_and_cows_tt/README.md

-This repository contains the implementation of the game bulls and cows.
+This repository contains the implementation of the game bulls and cows in Verilog.
 The bulls and cows is a game where the users try to discover the exact pattern of secret numbers.
 The logic diagram of the hardware implementation of the game is represented below

   <p align="center">
   <img src=./figures/figure1.png>